Welcome to the Dental Profession in South Dakota!

 Delta Dental Loan Repayment Program

-Delta Dental of South Dakota offers a Loan Repayment for Service Program for dentists who agree to serve a selected percentage of Medicaid-insured patients in their practice.
+The Delta Dental of South Dakota Foundation offers a Loan Repayment for Service Program for dentists who agree to serve a selected percentage of Medicaid-insured patients in their practice.
 Loan balances must be part of the original student loan, i.e., not combined with other personal loans.
-Total loan repayments may range from $40,000 to $100,000 depending on the level of service commitment made by the dentist applicant.
+Total loan repayments can range from $75,000 to $125,000 depending on the level of service commitment made by the dentist applicant.
 Loan recipients providing 1,000 or more Medicaid patient visits per year will be eligible to receive an additional $5,000 per year toward their loans.
-For more information contact Delta Dental of South Dakota at 1-800-627-3961 or Connie Halverson.
+For more information visit the Delta Dental of South Dakota website.

 Dental Shortage Areas